Ever wonder why some companies get shares on social media, gossip around their product, and generally more love and attention than your company?

 This becomes an endless cycle of social media sharing as both parties are earning valuable social currency.
 Plus, vegans are pretty cool.

 Looking at the biggest online streaming company, Netflix, we can’t be surprised that they have built strong social currency over the years.
-Let’s just think about the infamous “Netflix and Chill” – this is a term used in everyday life by millions of people.
+For instance, take the infamous “Netflix and Chill” – this is a term used in everyday life by millions of people.
 Did Netflix create it themselves?
-No, it was made organically.
+No, because it was made organically.
 Netflix is a great example of effortless, social currency.
-Think of the last time you spoke about a Netflix series you were binge-watching with your friends or discussed what you thought of a controversial season finale.
+Notably, the last time you probably spoke about a Netflix series you were binge-watching with your friends or sharing what you thought of a controversial season finale.
 Netflix Originals are discussed all over Twitter, there are dedicated podcasts to talk about their recent shows, and don’t get me started on Reddit.
 They are champions of customer engagement and harnessing clout.

 Subscribe to one or both of our newsletters